Anger over alleged Moscow election tampering spurs protest

 “I’m scared, but we all have to overcome this.
 We need to come out and stand up for our right,” said Alexei Burtsev, 20, a film student who said he was a first-time protester.

-The protests that started in mid-July, including a permitted one this month that attracted about 60,000 people, represent the largest show of public dissent in Russia in more than five years.

-“Our demands are right and reasonable.
-We have significant support, we have the right to be on the ballot,” Lyubov Sobol, a rejected candidate who has spearheaded the protests, said during the march.
+Several thousand demonstrators reached a central square in the afternoon, and most of them left soon after.
+A few hundred, however, stayed on and later went to walk around central Moscow.

-Jim Heintz in Moscow contributed to this story.
+Jim Heintz and Dmitry Kozlov in Moscow contributed to this story.